 You know, sometimes you need a bit of a pick-me-up.
 You love blueberries.
-You love anything baked and, like me, you love butter.
+You love anything baked, and, like me, you love butter.
 Mmmh… Butter!
-You could make a cake, but you just had cake yesterday, so what are you going to do?
+You could make a cake, but you just had cake yesterday, so what will you do?
 The answer is, of course, my recipe for a blueberry swirl sourdough brioche bread.

 Last week I baked sourdough bread with blueberries and lemon.
-You know the kind with a chewy crumb and a crispy crust.
-That was super delicious bread, but this time we are going on the absolute opposite side of bread types.
+You know, the kind with a chewy crumb and a crispy crust.
+That was delicious bread, but this time we are going on the opposite side of bread types.
 The Fluffy McFluffface of fluffy loaves.
 Dough so enriched that it should be called millionaire’s brioche.
 Oh my, freakin’ Gawd…

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe: